dploeger/django-restviews/README.md

 * GET <Endpoint>/ - Retrieve a list of items
 * POST <Endpoint>/ - Create a new item.
 The data is supplied in JSON notation
 * DELETE <Endpoint>/<Item-ID>/ - Delete the item with the id <Item-ID>.
 The ID-field can be configured and defaults to "id"
 * PUT <Endpoint>/<Item-ID>/ - Update the data of item <Item-ID>.
 The data is supplied in JSON notation

 Additional features require this:

 * OPTIONS <Endpoint>/ - Automatic field lookup (not recommended anyway)
 * GET <Endpoint>/?search=*s - Only retrieve items, that match "*s" (the keyword "search" is configurable)
 * GET <Endpoint>?order=(-)*s - Return items sorted by "*s",
   optionally with a prefixed "-" to reverse sort order
+* GET <Endpoint>?page=*p&page_size=*ps - Return only page \*p of pages, which have a maximum row count of \*ps (the keywords "page" and "page_size" are configurable)

 ## Using restviews